nchatharoo/nchatharoo/README.md

 ## 🛠️ Current objectives

-I'm currently working on personal projects in the field of cybersecurity, including scripting and penetration testing.
+I'm currently in a bootcamp, learning cybersecurity concepts and techniques.

 ## 🌍 Keep in touch